EricKulchycki/Hubbub/README.md

 1. Enter server folder ( 'cd server' )
 2. Install server dependencies ( 'npm install' )
-    -If an error to the effect of "react-scripts is not recognized..." appears, install react-scripts ('npm install react-scripts --save' )
+    - If an error to the effect of "react-scripts is not recognized..." appears, install react-scripts ('npm install react-scripts --save' )
-    -If this fails, try again in a few minutes.
+    - If another error occurs, try again in a few minutes.
 Sometimes the servers are too busy to respond
 3. Start server ( 'node app.js' )
 4. Enter client folder ( 'cd ../client' )
 5. Install dependencies ( 'npm install' )
+    - If an error to the effect of "react-scripts is not recognized..." appears, install react-scripts ('npm install react-scripts --save' )
-    -If this fails, try again in a few minutes.
+    - If another error occurs, try again in a few minutes.
 Sometimes the servers are too busy to respond
 6. Start client ( 'npm start' )

 Client should now be running at localhost:3000.
 A browser window should open on it's own in a few moments.